A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Introduction

-Using this mirror descent interpretation of Blahut-Arimoto algorithms, we take advantage of this more general framework to derive algorithms to solve additional problems in information theory.
-We show how PDHG allows us to solve problems with general linear constraints by performing an additional mirror ascent step to update the Lagrange multipliers every iteration.
-Additionally, we show how ergodic sublinear convergence of PDHG can be established using relative smoothness analysis.
-Finally, by using PDHG with different kernel functions, we derive new methods to solve problems which Blahut-Arimoto algorithms have previously not been used to solve, or were unable to efficiently solve.
-These problems include energy-constrained classical and quantum channel capacities, classical and quantum rate-distortion functions, and the relative entropy of resource.
+Next, we show how a primal-dual extension of mirror descent, PDHG, allows us to solve problems with general linear constraints.
+Additionally, we prove ergodic sublinear convergence of PDHG by using relative smoothness analysis.
+By using PDHG with different kernel functions, we derive new methods to solve problems which Blahut-Arimoto algorithms have previously not been used to solve, or were unable to efficiently solve.
+Specifically, we show how entropic PDHG can be used to compute energy-constrained classical and quantum channel capacities, as well as classical and quantum rate-distortion functions.
+We also show that although entropic PDHG is not a suitable method to compute the relative entropy of a quantum resource, PDHG using a negative log-determinant kernel function to compute this quantity results in an algorithm with provable convergence guarantees.